The 50 Worst Ways to Lose Weight

 Using The Juicer Rather Than The Blender

 As we previously mentioned, juices aren’t as miraculous as they’re touted to be.
 Because juicers don’t make use of the fruit pulp and skin, your liquid ends up being void of satiating fiber.
 A quick fix?
 Zap your produce in the blender, instead.
-These 56 Smoothies For Weight Loss use the entire fruit, skin and all, so that you get the most nutrient bang for your buck.
+These smoothie recipes for weight loss use the entire fruit, skin and all, so that you get the most nutrient bang for your buck.

 Forgetting To Celebrate Progress

 “Real weight loss takes time.
 Oftentimes, if we don’t see progress in the first week or two, we get discouraged and quit.
 Set one long-term goal as well as smaller, short-term goals.
 Use the short-term goals as stepping stones to your long-term goal.
 And celebrate your short-term goals along the way.
-Looking back at your success and seeing progress is one of the biggest motivators for long-term success,” Lauren Manganiello, MS, RD, CDN; registered dietitian and personal trainer in NYC tells us in 17 Biggest Diet Mistakes, According to Nutritionists.
+Looking back at your success and seeing progress is one of the biggest motivators for long-term success,” Manganiello explains.

 Piling Your Plate